EmilySillars/sandwichGame/README.md

 # sandwichGame
-sandwich simulator playable inside terminal
+This is a sandwich simulator playable inside a terminal window.